 All "Ebola or Other HCID Ready" Ambulance Services need to have policies and procedures for safe handling of waste as well as effective decontamination of equipment used.
 Per Minnesota Statute §116.78, Subd.
-9, infectious waste produced by an ambulance service in the transport or care of a patient must be properly packaged and disposed of at the destination hospital.^{37, 38} It is expected the Collaborative Hospitals will provide sufficient disinfectant for the EMS crew to decontaminate the ambulance in designated areas at the Assessment Hospitals or Ebola
+9, infectious waste produced by an ambulance service in the transport or care of a patient must be properly packaged and disposed of at the destination hospital. ^{37, 38} It is expected the Collaborative Hospitals will provide sufficient disinfectant for the EMS crew to decontaminate the ambulance in designated areas at the Ebola Treatment Centers.
+39 (For further guidance on decontamination and waste management, please see Section 2.3.4 - Waste Management Considerations).